AUA Selects Blackboard Learn

 Initially, Blackboard Learn will be used as the primary source for all supplemental instructional content (superseding the “S” drive) and a complimentary source for course-related communication.
 All students will have access to AUA’s Blackboard Learn program beginning with the 2009 Fall semester.

-AUA envisions powerful applications of the Blackboard Learn platform in both Basic Sciences and clinical settings that will illicit improved academic outcomes.
+AUA envisions powerful applications of the Blackboard Learn platform in both Preclinical Sciences and clinical settings that will illicit improved academic outcomes.
 The Blackboard Learn program is being implemented with the entire AUA community in mind because we recognize that becoming a successful physician is not a solitary endeavor.
 It is, rather, the culmination of efforts made by students, faculty, and the institution.
 We hope you share in our appreciation and enthusiasm for the impact the Blackboard Learn will have in the meaningful study of medicine at the American University of Antigua.